AUF AUGENHOEHE wins at the 2019 Tommy Hilfiger Social Innovation Challenge

 During the dress rehearsals, we also got to know the other participants.
 We were thrilled with how diverse the selection of finalists was made.
 All had a connection to the value chain of the fashion industry, but at a wide range of levels.

 And then it was finally the day of days: Monday, pitch day!
 We knew the time slot: 12.0m-12.30pm we went to the jury room.
 7 minute pitch and 20 minutes of Q&A with the jury consisting of Tommy Hilfiger, Tommy Hilfiger CEO Daniel Grieder, CFO Martijn Hagman, Katrin Ley of Fashion for Good, Willemijn Verloop, Felipe Santos and Arizona Muse, were over quicker than we would have thought.
 We came out of the pitch with a good feeling – it had all gone well and we felt we had adequately represented the vision of AUF AUGENHOEHE.
 Then in the afternoon we went on to a public pitch, which Tommy Hilfiger hosted as a big event to the Social Innovation Challenge.
 Hosted by David Beckett, all teams had the chance to present their company in front of around 400 visitors.
-To celebrate this occasion together with us, we had invited a friend of ours from Amsterdam that also has dwarfism.
+Our advisory board member, Thibault Krommenhoek from Amsterdam, joined us during the Tommy Hilfiger innovation challenge and celebrated with us afterwards.

 After presenting the audience price, Tommy Hilfiger and Daniel Grieder took the stage to announce the winners.
 “And one of the winners of the Tommy Hilfiger Social Innovation Challenge this year is: AUF AUGENHOEHE!”